nilmtk/nilmbench/README.md

 ## Research Use And Reproducibility

 Use the model table to choose the correct backend and citation.
+Cite NILMBench2026 for the benchmark, modernized toolkit, experiment protocol, and reported cross-model comparisons.
 Generic architecture papers support architecture inspiration only; they should not be cited as NILM-specific evidence by themselves.

 For reproducible experiments:

 - Record the Python version, package extras, dataset, building, appliance list, sampling period, random seed, and hardware.
+- Record the benchmark task, temporal resolution, model backend, and NILMBench2026 configuration used for each run.
 - Run backend-specific smoke tests before running full experiments.
 - Verify TensorFlow/PyTorch parity before comparing paired implementations.
 - Verify model output lengths and indices before computing NILMTK metrics.